Skip to main content

 4. Look for error messages in Claude Desktop’s developer console

-• Check that your key has sufficient credits for generation
+• Check that your account has sufficient credits for generation

 • The default timeout is 300 seconds (5 minutes)